MichaelAPC04/MichaelAPC04/README.md

 <h3 align="left">Work and Insights:</h3>

-- 🔭 I’m currently working on **a radar detection system using the Arduino Mega 2560 in C language.**
+- 🔭 I’m currently working on **a radar detection system using an Arduino Mega 2560 with C language.**

 - 🌱 I’m currently learning **Azure, Docker, Terraform & Kubernetes.**